Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

 - There are special requirements for children, especially for social media and services with content specifically targeted children under 16.

-- Consent must be stored for documentation (in case of inspection by DPA).
+- Consent must be stored for documentation (in case of inspection by the DPA).

 With a valid consent, the user must be properly informed about who processes the data and for what purpose; consent must be written in a clear and easy to understand language; and consent must be explicitly given.

-If you own a website, you are the data controller, and therefore responsible for collecting your users (and visitors) consent.
+If you own a website, you are the data controller, and therefore responsible for collecting consent from your users (and visitors).

 Example: What is a valid consent on a website?

-There are many requirements for a consent to be GDPR valid.
-Time of data processing; the format of consent; and that is has to be freely given, specific, informed and an unambiguous indication of the user’s agreement to data processing.
+There are many requirements for a consent to be GDPR compliant.
+Time of data processing; the consent format; and that is has to be freely given, specific, informed and an unambiguous indication of the user’s agreement to data processing.